river-wind/CarnNDTerm2Project2/README.md

 ### Your algorithm should avoid unnecessary calculations.

-The code breaks out angle normalization to a callable method, rather than repeating the same process multiple times and the initial code did.
+The code breaks out angle normalization to a callable method, rather than repeating the same process multiple times as the initial code did.
 It also pre-calculates and reuses indepentant values where possible to save time.

 ---

 ## Analysis

-The Unscented Kalman Filter does an excellent job of prediction position and handling noise, returning lower RMSE values than the EKF, without the need for a Jacobian step like the Extended Kalmann Filter.
+The Unscented Kalman Filter does an excellent job of prediction position and handling input noise, returning lower RMSE values than the Extended Kalmann Filter, without the need for a Jacobian step.
 After running the completed code with just lidar:

 <img src="T2P2_lidar.png" width="480" alt="lidar only"/>